choteaumt/zoning-board-changes/chapter-153-zoning.md

 3. Nothing contained herein prevents the city from taking such other lawful action as is necessary to prevent or remedy any violation.

 (Prior Code, § 9-2-22) (Ord.
 304, passed 4-10-2012)

+153.100 MCA Compliance

+_Purpose._ The purpose of this section is to bring the City of Choteau Zoning code up to compliance with the Montana Code Annotated changes enacted by the 2023 legisature.
+1. SB 178 Digital mining facilities.
+    1. shall be treated the same as data centers
+    2. shall be allowed to operate in GI General Industrial
+    4. Shall be allowed in R Residential
+        1. but shall comply with noise ordinances
+2. SB 331 Condo/townhome subdivision exemption
+    1. Condos and townhomes shall be exempt from from subdivision requirements
+        1. shall be in conformance with zoning regulations pertaining to land use, density, bulk and dimensional requirements, landscaping, and parking requirements.
+        2. shall have a 20-working day expemption review
+3. HB 211 Subsequent Hearing Requirments
+    1. Hearings
+        1. Hearings shall only be necessary if new information is provided or;
+        2. Change in design of the subdivision is significant or;
+        3. Has a substantial effect on the Zoning Commission or City Council's consideration of the subdivision.
+    2. The required hearings for subsequent phases
+    3. Expedited review appies if the request for variance or deviation from subdivision regulations.
+4. SB 131